Limits to Extracting Neutron-Star Physics Constraints from NICER Pulse Profiles: Other Sources

 We also show in \autoref{fig:psr0030sp} the spectra of \psrdz obtained with \xmm.
 The spectra show evidence for only one thermal component and a significant power-law component that dominates over the thermal one at $E\lesssim 0.6$~keV and $E \gtrsim 1.3$~keV (with a $\chi^2$ of 130.13 for 111 degrees of freedom).
 The X-ray spectra can also be modeled with a combination of two blackbodies, but this fit results in a worse $\chi^2$ of 151.99 for the same degrees of freedom.
 However, in the latter case, the hydrogen column density attains an unphysically small value that is consistent with zero.

 In \autoref{fig:psr0740pp}, we show examples of pulse profiles obtained with \nicer at several energy bands for \psrzs.
 The pulsations are (marginally) detectable between 0.3 and 1~keV, with at most 2 harmonics.
-This source has not been detected by \xmm and, therefore, no X-ray spectrum is shown.
+This source has been detected by \xmm \citep[see e.g.,][]{2021ApJ...918L..28M} but only with a very limited number of counts (in total 220 counts from pn, including MOS1 and MOS2).
+We, therefore, opt to not include an X-ray spectral analysis here.
+X-ray spectra can be seen in Figure 8 of \cite{2021ApJ...918L..28M}.

 In \autoref{fig:psr1231pp}, we show examples of pulse profiles obtained with \nicer at several energy bands for \psrtt.
-For this pulsar, the background dominates in multiple energy bands; beyond 1.3~keV, subtraction of the background results in no net source counts.
+For this pulsar, the background, estimated using \emph{scorp\_unc\_nsatmos2.txt} file \citep{2024ApJ...976...58S}, dominates in multiple energy bands; beyond 1.3~keV, subtraction of the background results in no significant number of source counts.
 Up to three Fourier components are detectable in some of the energy bands.

 \autoref{fig:psr1231sp} shows the X-ray spectrum obtained with \xmm, as well as the best-fit model.
 The spectral parameters are obtained from \cite{2017MNRAS.466.2560S} and \cite{2020MNRAS.498.2734B}, which also included {\it Chandra} and SUZAKU data.
 The one thermal component is significantly subdominant (up to a factor of 5) to the power-law component at all energies.
 Because of this, it is unclear what fraction of the pulsations are attributable to the surface thermal components.
 Fitting this dataset with two blackbodies results in large residuals towards high energies and an apparent emitting radius for one of the thermal components that is as small as 49~m, assuming a distance of 420~pc \citep{2017ApJ...835...29Y}.